Shinigami1312/python_project/README.md

 # Requirements:
-install the requirements with the following command: pip install -r requirement.txt
+install the requirements with the following command: pip install -r requirement.txt and download the dataset which are of approx 1GB.

 # How to run?
 1. Open training_caption generator jupyter file